Mark Schiffman, M.D., M.P.H.

 Rockville, MD 20850

-The main studies in which Dr. Schiffman played a major role in the past 5 years, listed chronologically, include: The Portland Kaiser Cohort; the Taiwan Cohort Study; the Guanacaste Natural History Study; the ASCUS-LSIL Triage Study (ALTS); the Study to Understand Cervical Cancer Early Endpoints and Determinants (SUCCEED/Biopsy); the Costa Rica Vaccine Trial (CVT); the Persistence and Progression (PaP) Study; and Nigeria Project Itoju.
-These studies overall have related HPV status to outcome for more than 100,000 women.
+The main studies in which Dr. Mark Schiffman played a major role in the past 5 years, listed chronologically, include: The Portland Kaiser Cohort; the Taiwan Cohort Study; the Guanacaste Natural History Study; the ASCUS-LSIL Triage Study (ALTS); the Study to Understand Cervical Cancer Early Endpoints and Determinants (SUCCEED/Biopsy); the Costa Rica Vaccine Trial (CVT); the Persistence and Progression (PaP) Study; and Nigeria Project Itoju.
+These studies overall have related human papillomavirus (HPV) status to outcome for more than 100,000 women.
 Two were extremely large randomized trials.
 The two oldest cohorts have accrued more than 15 years of follow-up time.
 Through a natural progression of studies, he has pursued three main scientific themes: 1) HPV Natural History and Cervical Carcinogenesis; 2) Translational Studies of HPV Testing, Cytology, Colposcopy, and Vaccines; and 3) Risk Prediction and Cervical Cancer Prevention.

 With regard to natural history, he has worked extensively with his major laboratory collaborator, Dr. Robert Burk (Albert Einstein, through a collaborative research agreement) on HPV phylogeny, investigating HPV at the levels of individual infections, women’s experience with HPV during their lifetimes, and populations.
 His work has helped promulgate a multi-stage causal model of HPV and cervical carcinogenesis based on a few distinct steps: acute infection with carcinogenic HPV type(s), detectable viral persistence (rather than clearance) linked to development of cervical precancer (CIN 3), and invasion.